Fred Cecere, M.D.

 Dr. Fred Cecere is a physician with greater than 40 years of experience.
 His major interests include: Bio-defense planning, disease management, performance metrics, process redesign and outcomes measurement in both commercial and Federal healthcare settings.

-Prior to joining Cogenz International, Dr. Cecere served as the Chief Medical Officer of Evolvent (2012-2013).
+Dr. Cecere served as the Chief Medical Officer of Evolvent (2012-2013).
 During his tenure with Evolvent, and during his previous tenure as the Chief Medical Officer for Expertech Solutions, he was a major force in the development of the Air Force Medical System (AFMS) Futures Group and in the transformation of that group into the Federal Health Futures Group (FHFG).
 During his three years as a coordinator of the FHFG, he demonstrated his acumen as a Futurist and as a highly skilled facilitator.
-As the current Vice President and Executive Director of the Thought Leadership and Innovation Foundation, he continues in a subject matter expert role to that organization.
+As the current Chief Strategy Officer and Executive Director of the Thought Leadership & Innovation Foundation, he continues in a subject matter expert role to that organization.
 Until late 2008, Dr. Cecere was the Chief Medical Officer for Noblis (formerly Mitretek) a nationally prominent non-profit company working to improve healthcare performance in the Federal sector.
 Dr. Cecere has served as the President of the Society of Medical Consultants to the Armed Forces for the last two years.